Samuel Oldknow: Other business and investments

-Later years and legacy
+Later years, death, and legacy

+Oldknow never married; he was at one point in his life engaged to marry the daughter (and heiress) of Peter Drinkwater, a textile manufacturer of Manchester, who in 1794 had bought the Manor of Prestwich.
+The engagement was called off as his business declined.

+In c.1791 the well-known artist Joseph Wright of Derby painted a portrait of Samuel Oldknow.
+It is now at Temple Newsam House, Leeds Museums and Galleries.

 In his later years, Oldknow was engaged in his farming interests and, shortly before his death, became President of Derbyshire Agricultural Society.
-At his death his factory was mortgaged to the Arkwrights and he played a minor role in its running.
+Oldknow died a bachelor on 18 September 1828 at Mellor Lodge, Derbyshire.
+His factory was mortgaged to the Arkwrights and he played a minor role in its running.

-Following Oldknow's death on 18 September 1828 the factory passed to the Arkwrights.
+Following Oldknow's death, the factory passed to the Arkwrights.
 Oldknow's Factory was destroyed by fire in 1892 and although no ground level evidence still exists, there are underground parts of the old mill still present.
 Oldknow was buried at the Church of All Saints, Marple.

 His papers remained the unique primary source made by a muslin manufacturer during the 1780s.
 Oldknow had a correspondence with a London-based East Indian Company sales agent, a historical archive which testifies the type and quantities of Indian textile imports and their demand in the English capital.

+At least 2 landmarks in Marple are named after Oldknow: The Samuel Oldknow Pub and Oldknow Road.